CharlesZepp/CharlesZepp.github.io/README.md

 # Welcome to my Project Site
+My name is Charles Zepp,
-Informations Systems Student at University of Maryland Baltimore County with a strong passion in Web Development I am currently pursuing a Full Stack Web Develoment Cert. at [FreeCodeCamp](https://www.freecodecamp.org/) and advancing my Java algorithm development through Algorithms 1 at Princeton University through [Coursera](https://www.coursera.org/)
+I am an Informations Systems student at University of Maryland Baltimore County(UMBC) with a strong passion in Web and Application programming.
+Along with pursuing a B.S. in Information Systems, I am also pursuing a Full Stack Web Develoment Cert. at [FreeCodeCamp](https://www.freecodecamp.org/) and advancing my Java algorithm development through _Algorithms 1_ at Princeton University through [Coursera](https://www.coursera.org/).
 ## Projects
 Here you can view some projects I am currenty working on or have completed.
 My projects through [FreeCodeCamp](https://www.freecodecamp.org/) can be interacted with through my CodePen account [here](https://codepen.io/charleszepp/) and code can/ should be viewed through [here](https://github.com/CharlesZepp/CodeCampProjects)
 ### Currently Working On